Using a chord diagram

-The diagram is displayed as a circle with nodes corresponding to each category.
+The diagram is displayed as a circle with "nodes" for each item.

-Two Auto Color Rules are created based on the Order Count measure – one for the nodes and one for the links.
-You can modify the settings of each rule by switching to the Visualization tab on the Data Analysis Panel and clicking the brush icon next to the respective Color field, or going to the Look section of the Properties panel and selecting the respective Auto Color Rule.
-You can also delete the Auto Color Rules or un-assign the measure from the Color field in the Data Analysis Panel to use the color palette from the Look properties tab.
+Two Auto Color Rules are created based on the measure: one for the nodes and one for the links.
+You can modify the settings of each rule by switching to the Visualization tab on the Data Analysis Panel and clicking the brush icon next to the respective Color heading, or by going to the Look section of the Properties window and selecting the respective Auto Color Rule.

 Select Visualization in the Data Analysis Panel.

-The width of each link is now defined by its Sales Amount fraction of the total.
+The width of each link is now defined by this measure's values.